 Be an active listener

-If you have kids, it’s good for them to see their parents managing conflicts well, and learning to negotiate and solve problems.
-But children often overhear parents fighting, and this can negatively affect their health and happiness.
-Keep your children well away from any conflict, and remember that children should never have to take sides.
+However, if children see or hear their parents fighting, this can negatively affect their physical and mental health.
+Keep your child well away from any hostile conflict and remember that they should never have to take sides.